 RFID technology is inevitably intervening in our everyday life.
-It is time to rethink and question common properties and characteristics of this technology.
+We show how there is value in rethinking and questioning common properties and characteristics of this technology.
 By deconstructing RFID technology and questioning some of its common properties, we were able to explore a variety of alternative tag designs.
-These custom built RFID tags made it possible to integrate reader awareness feedback about the (usual invisible) access to those tags.
-They also give people information control about the tag-reader activity - explicitly by pressing a button or touching the tag, or implicitly by activating or deactivating the tag in response to light, orientation, or proximity.
+These custom built RFID tags made it possible to integrate reader awareness feedback about the access to those tags.
+They also provide people information control about the tagreader activity - explicitly by pressing a button or touching the tag, or implicitly by activating or deactivating the tag in response to light, orientation, or proximity.